-Welcome to the 2023-24 school year!
+Welcome to the 2024-25 school year!

-What a great day to be a PIONEER!
-Thank you for choosing one of the best school districts in Nebraska!
-WE are proud to have you here!
+What a great day to be a Fort Calhoun Pioneer!
+I am excited to begin the new school year with your family and appreciate you for choosing one of the best school districts in Nebraska!